arangodb/arangodb/Documentation/DocuBlocks/Rest/Administration/get_admin_cluster_rebalance.md

 @startDocuBlock get_admin_cluster_rebalance
-@brief Calculates the current cluster imbalance.
+@brief Computes the current cluster imbalance.

-@RESTHEADER{GET /_admin/cluster/rebalance, Calculates the current cluster imbalance}
+@RESTHEADER{GET /_admin/cluster/rebalance, Compute the current cluster imbalance}

 @RESTDESCRIPTION
-Calculates the current cluster imbalance and returns the result.
+Computes the current cluster imbalance and returns the result.
 It additionally shows the amount of ongoing and pending move shard operations.

 @RESTRETURNCODES